OVERVIEW

 • Lake Norfork: there is about an 8-mile gap between the Matney Knob trail head and the Norfork Dam.
 Much of this is private property but a road walk is doable.
 The Tracy Arm section runs north from the dam about 13 miles to a trail head at CR 1028.
 There is an 18-mile gap.
 David’s Trail runs north about 17 miles from Robinson Point to the Red Bank Recreation Area.
 There is a gap of about 7 miles to the state line.

-You can get trail alerts by subscribing to our RSS feed.
-The news and alerts feeds from the Ozark-St. Francis National Forest can also be useful, providing information about controlled burns, campground closures, etc.
+Important trail alerts can be viewed on our Trail Alerts page.
+The alerts and notices page from the Ozark-St. Francis National Forest can also be useful, providing information about controlled burns, campground closures, etc.

 The trail is blazed with 2″x6″ white markers oriented vertically and typically nailed to a tree near eye level.
 Mile markers are a 12″ piece of carsonite post oriented horizontally and attached to a tree near eye level and facing the trail.